Do Your Share For Clean Air

 Air Quality Action Days

 - Instead of driving, walk, bike, ride DASH and other bus companies in the Northern Virginia region.
-Visit alexandriava.gov/localmotion for additional information on using public transportation.
+Visit GO Alex for additional information on using public transportation.

-- Do not refuel your car until evening or idle unnecessarily.
+- Avoid excessive engine idling and do not refuel your car until evening.

-- Do not mow your lawn until dark or put it off to a cooler day.
+- Do not mow your lawn until dark or wait for a cooler day.

 - Wait until the weather cools to strip and repaint.